danielmoi/command-line-tute/lessons/991-path.md

 zsh: command not found: magic
 ```

-However, when we specify the directory of our program (the current directory, specified as `./`), the shell is able to find, and execute that program:
+However, when we specify the LOCATION of our program (the PATH to the directory in which it is located - in this case, the current directory, specified as `./`), the shell is able to find, and execute that program:
 ```
 $ ./magic
 ABRA!